athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Age of Ashes/Bida.md

     desc: "DC 26, attack +18; __3rd __  _[[Spells/Veil of Privacy|Nondetection]]_; __2nd __  _[[Spells/Humanoid Form|Humanoid Form]]_"

   - name: "[[Bestiary Ability Glossary/Constrict|Constrict]]"
-    desc: "`pf2:1`  1d6 + 6 bludgeoning damage, DC 26 Fortitude check save\n\n* * *\n"
+    desc: "`pf2:1`  1d6+6 bludgeoning damage, DC 26 Fortitude check save\n\n* * *\n"

   - name: "Eight Coils"
     desc: "  A bida can Strike with its tail even while Grabbing creatures with it.
 The bida can have up to eight Medium or smaller creatures grabbed with its tail at a time; it can also grab Large creatures, but they count as four Medium creatures for this purpose."

   - name: "Mask Settlement"
     desc: " (arcane,illusion) By concentrating for 4 hours, the bida hides a small settlement.
-This is a 5th-rank [[Spells/Mirage|Mirage]] spell, except the area is a 500-foot burst and creatures are invisible while inside structures in the area.
+This is a 5th-rank [[Spells/Mirage|Mirage]] spell, except the area is a @Template[burst|distance:500] and creatures are invisible while inside structures in the area.
 The bida can conceal only one settlement at a time, and must concentrate on the effect for 10 minutes at the beginning of each day to maintain the illusion."

 ```